Utility-Scale Solar PV Field Data & Thermal Inspections

 • Bypass diode anomaly detection - see characteristic thermal patterns consistent with diode issues

-Our resolution exceeds IEC 62446-3 minimum requirements (3×3 px/cell simplified mode) to ensure actionable defect identification.
+Our resolution exceeds IEC TS 62446-3 minimum requirements (3×3 px/cell simplified mode) to ensure actionable defect identification.

 RTK GPS: Module-Level Coordinates, Not Just Flight Tracking